aidin36/simpletextcrypt/README.md

 Because Simple Text Crypt uses standard algorithms, you can decrypt your data with any other apps too.
 Follow these steps.

-The first `16` characters of the encrypted string is the IV.
+The first `16` bytes of the encrypted string is the IV.
 It's encoded with Base64.
 Extract that from the string and decode it from Base64 to bytes.

 You need use Argon2 algorithm to derive a key from your passphrase.
 With the following arguments: